kadimetla/doc-adk-training/training/module07-multimodal-and-images/lab.md

 You have successfully built a multi-agent system that can see and understand images!
 You have learned to:
 *   Create multimodal prompts by combining text and image `types.Part` objects.
 *   Build a pipeline where one agent's visual analysis becomes the input for another agent's text generation task.

+### Self-Reflection Questions
+- In our two-agent pipeline, the `vision_agent`'s output is passed to the `catalog_agent`.
+What are the benefits of separating these two tasks into specialized agents instead of using one single, more complex agent?
+- The `load_image_from_file` helper function reads the image as bytes.
+Why is it necessary to also provide a `mime_type` (like 'image/jpeg') when creating the `types.Part` object?
+- How could you extend this project to handle video input?
+What kind of new agent or tool would you need to build?